Russell Gage Player Prop Bets for NFL Week 14 | Atlanta vs. Carolina 12/12/2021

 Season Stats

-- Gage has seen the ball thrown his way six times in the red zone this season, 11.3% of his team's 53 red zone pass attempts.
+- Gage (six red zone targets) has been the recipient of 11.3% of his team's 53 red zone pass attempts.

+- The Falcons, who rank 27th in the NFL in points scored, have attempted a pass 60.6% of the time while opting for the ground attack 39.4% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Gage's matchup with the Panthers.